eduardobrennand/newsletter-layout-mobile/README.md

 # Newsletter Layout for Mobile

+A simple newsletter layout for mobile devices (640px).

+# Technologies

-A simple newsletter layout for mobile devices (640px) using JavaScript, CSS and HTML inside the JavaScript code.
+JavaScript, CSS and HTML inside the JavaScript code.